 The last eruption here took place some 2,000 years ago when the youngest lava on Hellisheiði heath and Nesjavellir flowed.
 The lava field Nesjahraun flowed from the 30 km long lava fissure reaching from Þrengsli, Nesjavellir to Sandey in Lake Þingvallavatn.

 You will notice a couple of small craters on the last part of the hike through the Nesjahraun lava field.
 Lava fissures can also be seen by the end of the hike.
 To finish the hike you cross a bridge over a burning hot steaming river!

-The hike from Nesjalaugar geothermal area, according to the sign, is 3.9 km and the distance from Köldulaugagil gorge is 2.7 km.
-I had spent some 3.5 hours on this hike, not finishing the circle though as I didn't walk back to the observation platform, from which I started the hike.
-Add another half an hour or so for the return hike from here.
+The hike from Nesjalaugar geothermal area, according to the sign, is 3.9 km and the distance from the Köldulaugagil gorge is 2.7 km.
+I had spent some 3 hours on this hike the first time around, not finishing the circle though as I didn't walk back to the parking lot, from where I started the hike.

 Now drive down to road 360, Grafningsvegur road, and make a left turn for the Golden Circle, the most popular route in Iceland.
 Drive by Lake Þingvallavatn to the end of road 360 and turn right on road 36 for Þingvellir national park.